 If you are pregnant and your colposcopy shows that the cell changes have started to turn into cancer, your doctor will need to take a tissue sample.
 This is probably by a procedure called LLETZ (large loop excision of the transformation zone).
 But your specialist will not do this unless it's absolutely necessary.

 If the cells on your cervix have not gone back to normal after you have given birth, you may then have treatment to remove them.

 You can discuss your treatment options and any worries you have with your GP or midwife, or your doctor or specialist nurse at the colposcopy clinic.

 It's important to make sure that you go to all of your follow up appointments after you've had your baby.

 Pregnancy after a cone biopsy

-Some treatments for CIN or stage 1A cervical cancer can lead to a small risk of complications in future pregnancies.
+Some treatments for CIN or very early stage cancer (stage 1A) can lead to a small risk of complications in future pregnancies.
 Women who have had a cone biopsy have:

 - a higher chance of their babies being born before 37 weeks (preterm delivery)